LakeinLove/Mage-The-Awakening/Lexicon/Hexes.md

 **Hexes can impose one of the following effects:**

 Impose a dice penalty equal to Potency to all mundane actions the subject takes for a number of rolls equal to the Potency of the hex, or until the Duration expires.\
-With +2 Reach, this can include spellcasting rolls and the use of other supernatural powers.
+With +2 [[Reach]], this can include spellcasting rolls and the use of other supernatural powers.

 Impose a number of the following Tilts equal to the Potency of the hex:\
 Arm Wrack\